SamuelPerroni/SamuelPerroni/README.md

 <h2 align="left">Hi 👋!
-My name is Samuel Perroni and I'm a Tech Lead RPA, from Brazil</h2>
+My name is Samuel Perroni and I'm a RPA Solution Architect, from Brazil</h2>

 ###